-After initially came out chapter by chapter, engrossing readers who have left over six million comments on the work, according to The New York Times.
-Its popularity led to a book deal for Todd with Simon & Schuster imprint Gallery Books in 2014, according to Business Insider, and then in 2015, a movie deal with Paramount, per The Hollywood Reporter.
+The story initially came out chapter by chapter, becoming so popular that over six million comments have been left on Todd's work.
+This led to a book deal for Todd with Simon & Schuster imprint Gallery Books in 2014, and then in 2015, a movie deal with Paramount.

-While the story of Tessa Young (Josephine Langford) and Hardin (Hero Fiennes Tiffin) is an undeniable hit — Todd has now published five books in the After series — not all fans of Styles and One Direction have completely embraced the story that imagines the pop sensation as an aggressive "bad boy" Tessa meets at college.
+However, not all 1D fans have championed the story, which imagines Styles as an aggressive "bad boy" Tessa meets at college.
 One offended fan even created a petition at Change.org titled "Do not produce a glamorized fanfiction!," which urged United Talent, who represent the novels, not to go through with adapting them into a movie.

-The petition and many other complaints about After don't necessarily all stem from Styles fans' outrage that the story tarnishes the celebrity idol's image, but also due to the context of the story, which many say contributes to rape culture. "[After] was based on a fanfiction that portrayed Harry as a verbally abusive punk," the description of the Change.org petition reads, going on to say that Tessa endures it.
-But the author told Cosmopolitan that she was trying to reflect the struggles of two people in a formative part of their lives.
+Others also took issue with the story for perpetuating rape culture. "[After] was based on a fanfiction that portrayed Harry as a verbally abusive punk," the description of the Change.org petition reads.
+In response, Todd told Cosmopolitan that she was trying to reflect the struggles of two people in a formative part of their lives.
 "It was just sort of a reflection of me.
 [Tessa] doesn't know who she is," Todd said.

-Because Todd only used Styles as an inspiration in her fanfic, the potentially problematic character is not intended to cloud people's perceptions of the real person, the writer claims.
-"I love Harry Styles just as much as anyone, and I would never do anything that would hurt his feelings,” Todd told the Times.
+Todd has also said that because Styles is merely her inspiration, the character of Hardin is not intended to cloud people's perceptions of him as a real person.
+"I love Harry Styles just as much as anyone, and I would never do anything that would hurt his feelings,” she told the Times.

-As for how Harry Styles really feels about After, fans may never know.
+As for how Harry Styles really feels about After, we may never know.